-You only get one first impression.
-E-commerce sites have long had the chance to follow up on a new customer’s first purchase with a personalized welcome email, thanking them for their business.
-Why do they do this?
-Because it is statistically proven to increase the likelihood that the customer will come back and shop again.
-If you collect customer emails at the point of sale or even using a clipboard and pen, you can take advantage of this strategy too.
-This is a fantastic new opportunity to introduce ourselves, our stores and our brands to our customers very early on.
+Welcome emails are a fantastic opportunity to further introduce yourself, your store, and your brand to customers.
+ECommerce sites have long had the chance to follow up on a new customer’s first purchase with a personalized welcome email, thanking them for their business.
+Doing so is statistically proven to increase the likelihood that the customer will come back and shop again.
+If you collect customer emails at your point of sale or, in this day and age, by using a form on your eCommerce website, you can take advantage of this strategy, too.

-Note: Make sure to send out a welcome email within 48hrs [ideally 24hrs] of the customers’ engagement with your store.
+Try to send out a welcome email within 48 hours of the customers’ engagement with your store.
 You will be fresh in their minds and they’ll be more open to your message.

-Small, independent retailers are in a unique position to make their emails ultra-personal and completely avoid any sense of ‘spamminess’.
-To make your emails as personal as possible, you should:
+Small retailers are in a unique position to take advantage of email personalization.
+To make your email campaign as personal and inviting as possible, you can:

-a) Directly address your customer by first name, i.e. ‘Dear John’, or whatever the first name is.
-Services like MailChimp make it possible to bulk upload emails with their associated names and deliver ‘personal’ emails en masse.
-Don’t worry if you don’t have names for all emails, you can easily set up a default if this is the case, i.e. Dear Valued Customer!
+1. Directly address your customer by first name, i.e. ‘Dear John’ in your subject lines or at the beginning of your emails.
+Services like Mailchimp make it possible to bulk upload emails with their associated names and deliver personalized emails en masse.
+Don’t worry if you don’t have names for every email address – you can easily set up a default if this is the case, i.e. Dear Valued Customer.

-b) Write from you as an individual, not from the company.
-This is especially true for smaller, single location stores.
-Make the reply email something personal i.e. email@example.com.
+2. Write from you as an individual, not from the company by making the reply email contain a real person’s name, like email@example.com.
 There is nothing less inviting to warm customer relations than an email from firstname.lastname@example.org.

-This is perhaps the most important thing to know about Email Marketing.
-Each and every email you write should seek to drive a customer action.
+This one of the most important thing to know about email marketing.
+Every email you write should seek to drive a concrete action.
+For example:

-If you are sending a ‘brand-building’ email, provide a link to your Facebook page and try and encourage your customers to like you and/or comment/share on your profile.
+If you are sending a ‘brand-building’ email, provide a link to your Facebook or Instagram page and try and encourage your customers to like you and/or comment/share on your profile.

-Note: Each email should have multiple links/opportunities for the customer to carry out your desired action (known in the industry as Calls to Action).
-Also, it is notoriously difficult to encourage ‘offline’ behavior (i.e. a visit to your store) through online communication, so one way to combat this is to create a sense of urgency through time-sensitive offers.
+Each email should have links/opportunities for the customer to carry out your desired action (known in the industry as Calls-to-Action).
+It can be difficult to encourage action, so one way to combat this is to create a sense of urgency through time-sensitive offers.

 4. Plan Ahead and Automate

-One of the great things about cloud-based email platforms is that you can plan ahead.
-While you shouldn’t feel compelled to email your customers all the time, it is important that you keep a consistent and reliable stream of content so you are always fresh in the mind of your customers.
-In order to keep this process from becoming overwhelming you should set aside a chunk of time initially to set up your preferred email program, build a template, decide on a content schedule, and figure out to whom each email should be sent.
+Thanks to marketing automation features made possible by cloud-based email platforms, you can plan ahead and schedule your emails.
+While you don’t need to email your customers every day, it’s important that you keep a consistent and reliable stream of content so you are always fresh in the mind of your customers.
+In order to keep this process from becoming overwhelming, set aside a chunk of time initially to set up your preferred email program, build email templates, decide on a content schedule, and figure out your target audience for each email campaign.